 When you decide you want to homeschool, invariably it goes something like this:

-Mom is excited and begins to research everything she can about different homeschool methods, curriculum, schedules, planners, and how to rearrange her home to become a mini-schoolhouse.
+Mom is excited and begins to research everything she can about different homeschool methods, curricula, schedules, planners, and how to rearrange her home to become a mini-schoolhouse.
 Then she proposes homeschooling to Dad and the kids.

 Dad is probably a little wary.
 Remember, Mom has been doing all the research and has learned all the benefits of homeschooling.
 Dad thinks about that one weird kid on his street growing up who was homeschooled and fears his family will have to start wearing denim jumpers and raising their own food.